 We are committed to educating a new generation of scholars who will reflect the diversity of intellectual perspectives, life experiences, and cultural backgrounds represented in society today.
 We offer disciplinary study within geology, geophysics, Earth system science, and energy resources engineering, and interdisciplinary study spanning the range of research areas within and beyond our school.

 We encourage you to explore our departments and programs, and to contact individual faculty in your areas of interest.
-The deadlines for applying for the 2015-16 academic year have now passed.
-Applications for the 2016-17 academic year are now available.
+Applications for the 2017-18 academic year are now available.

 Newly admitted graduate students are highly recommended to visit the new GRADGATEWAY website at gradgateway.stanford.edu for important informations and resources to help launch your graduate career at Stanford.

 Energy Resources Engineering builds on a foundation of engineering principles to explore Earth's energy resources, including optimizing oil recovery from petroleum reservoirs, carbon capture and sequestration, efficient geothermal engineering, clean and efficient energy conversions, and renewable energy systems.

 Degrees awarded: MS, Engineer, and PhD in Energy Resources Engineering; MS and PhD in Petroleum Engineering

 Earth System Science works to understand, predict, and respond to human-caused and natural environmental change at local to global scales.
 To do so, the department investigates the complexity of the global system, including the interactions, synergies, and feedbacks that link the oceans, atmosphere, land surfaces, and freshwater systems.